-- (a) The applicant is without income at the time of application or immediately prior thereto resulting in loss of food, heat or shelter□ - (b) The applicant is in fear or danger for his/her life due to his/her victimization □ or - (c) The applicant cannot receive emergency services without emergency payment [ - (d) Crime scene clean up shall be considered an emergency service.
-The maximum award for crime scene clean up shall not exceed five hundred dollars (\$500.00).
+- (a) The applicant is without income at the time of application or immediately prior thereto resulting in loss of food, heat or shelter; - (b) The applicant is in fear or danger for his/her life due to his/her victimization; or - (c) The applicant cannot receive emergency services without emergency payment; - (d) Crime scene clean up shall be considered an emergency service.
+The maximum award for crime scene clean up shall not exceed one thousand dollars (\$1,000). - (e) Prescription drugs that have been prescribed as a result of victimization shall be considered an emergency product.
+A copy of the prescription and the pharmacy's statement of the cost of the drug must be received by the Commission in order for the prescription expense to be considered for emergency payment.
+Prescriptions for pre-existing medical conditions shall not be considered for reimbursement.